qu0b/Conviction/README.md

 This is a client library which communicates with the ethereum node, in our case parity, over rpc calls.
 The man components of the library that we use are `web3.eth.Contract` , `web3.eth.accounts`  and `web3.eth.personal` .

 #### [Solc](https://github.com/ethereum/solc-js)
 This package provides bindings for us to use the solidity compiler in our Nodejs projcet.
+The [Solidity](https://solidity.readthedocs.io/en/develop/) language focues on contract creation and allows for the implementation of smart contracts.

 ##### Node-gyp
 This is a build tool that allows for the web3 [scrypt](https://www.tarsnap.com/scrypt.html) dependency to be installed.
 It uses a wrapper library that can be found [here](https://www.npmjs.com/package/scrypt).
 The dependencies that are required by node-gyp are python 2, a C compiler and make.
 For platform specific details visit their [github page](https://github.com/nodejs/node-gyp).